robin-ede/tamu-bus-data-eng-project/README.md

 ## Architecture

 ![Architecture Diagram](images/architecture_diagram.png)
-*Alt text: Diagram illustrating the data pipeline from data ingestion to visualization.*

 The project leverages Apache Airflow orchestrated through Docker and Docker Compose to manage data retrieval and processing tasks.
 The high-level workflow is as follows: